At the end of The Sopranos, Paulie Gualtieri is one of the few surviving members of Tony’s original crew.

 With Tony dead and Silvio unlikely to wake up from his coma, the position was his unless he decided that he did not want it.

-Besides Patsy, there was nobody who had enough seniority to take control of the DiMeo family.
+Besides Patsy, there was no one with enough seniority to take control of the DiMeo family.

 - Meanwhile, Feech La Manna is an elderly man who will probably spend the rest of his life behind bars.